-Students entering DTS with a strong background in Bible or theology from an approved Christian university, Bible college, or parachurch ministry may apply for the accelerated ThM program.
+Students entering DTS with a strong background in Bible or theology from an approved Christian university, Bible college, or parachurch ministry may apply for the accelerated ThM program on the Dallas Campus.
 In place of core courses in the ThM curriculum, accelerated ThM participants take six advanced standing courses (AS101–106).
 This results in a curricular reduction of the ThM by up to 30 credit hours.

 For more information about the accelerated ThM program visit www.dts.edu/advancedstanding.

 The prescribed Master of Theology curriculum involves not only extensive preparation in Hebrew, Greek, Bible, and systematic and historical theology, but also preparation in pastoral ministries, Christian education, missions, and ministry leadership.
-ThM students enroll in Spiritual Formation groups during their first four consecutive fall and spring semesters at either the Dallas campus or the Houston Campus.
+ThM students enroll in Spiritual Formation groups during their first four consecutive fall and spring semesters at the Dallas, Houston, or Washington, DC campus.